Live Oak History ~ Putting Down Roots

 2010: The Fellowship Hall was renovated and we began renting this space to the Friendship Center, an Alzheimer adult day-care center, during week days.

-February-July 2012: James Forrest served as a one year interim DRE, followed by Gloria Liggett.
+2012: February to July - James Forrest served as a one year interim DRE, followed by Gloria Liggett.
 Rev. David Owen-O’Quill served as transition minister.

 August 2012 -July 2014: Rev. Thomas Anastasi served as the interim minister.